Medicare Procedure and Patient Information

 ---|

-Dr. Andrew Gregory's specialties are general practice, pediatric orthopedics/orthopedic surgery, and sports medicine.
-Dr. Gregory attended the University of Alabama at Birmingham School of Medicine and subsequently trained at a hospital affiliated with the University of Alabama for residency.
-His clinical interests include sports health and fractures (broken bones).
-He is professionally affiliated with Monroe Carell Jr. Children's Hospital at Vanderbilt.
+Dr. Andrew Gregory's areas of specialization are general practice, pediatric orthopedics/orthopedic surgery, and sports medicine; he sees patients in Nashville, TN, Murfreesboro, TN, and Franklin, TN.
+He is rated 4.5 stars (out of 5) by his patients.
+Dr. Gregory's areas of expertise include concussion, foot pain, and sports health.
+He studied medicine at the University of Alabama at Birmingham School of Medicine.
+He trained at a hospital affiliated with the University of Alabama for his residency.
+He is affiliated with Monroe Carell Jr. Children's Hospital at Vanderbilt.